15 Ways To Homestead Anywhere

 a container being repurposed to hold herb flowers

-Making what you need instead of going to the store multiple times a week is especially true in the kitchen.
+Making what you need instead of running to the store multiple times a week is a total game-changer—especially in the kitchen.

-The trick is not to rely on them for every single dinner.
-Make a meal plan so you can map out a dinner schedule for each day of the week.
-A weekly menu is a huge way to not only save time but money as well.
+The key is not to rely on them for every single meal.
+Instead, try making a meal plan to map out your dinners for the week.
+A weekly menu isn’t just a time-saver—it’s a great way to save money too.

 Tip #5.
 Store more, waste less